sugarcoat/sugarcoat/README.md

 - Takes your already-documented code and creates a readable, auto-generated website.
 - Promotes documentation best-practices for your project, beginning to end
 - Accepts comments from `.html` and `.css/.less/.scss` files
+- Includes a default pattern library template out of the box

+---

 1. Can I use my own template?